You've Been Passed Over for a Promotion. Now What?

 If a promotion you wanted went to a coworker instead, it’s probably not much consolation to know that you’re not alone.
 Far from it, in fact: On average, employees spend 50% longer at the same level in companies than before 2008, according to a report from Gartner, the corporate research giant .

 In the dark days of the Great Recession, companies survived by hacking away at headcount and stripping away layers of management.
 So even now, there are simply fewer slots above you than there were before.
 To compensate for that, employers have upped the numbers of sideways moves available.
-But, Gartner vice president Brian Kopp says, the research shows that the majority of employees who make lateral jumps “end up feeling they’re worse off.”
+But, Gartner vice president Brian Kropp says, the research shows that the majority of employees who make lateral jumps “end up feeling they’re worse off.”

 No surprise there.
 If you were hoping for a bigger job with a better title and more money—not to mention an office with a door—the prospect of different work at the same level, with roughly the same pay (and a similar cubicle), just isn’t going to cut it.
 Of course, you could always quit in a huff, and many people do.
 Payroll provider ADP recently analyzed data from more than 13 million employees for a study that found that, when one member of a team gets promoted, turnover usually spikes among teammates who were passed over—especially in a great job market like this one, where other opportunities are thick on the ground.